-Climate - The weather in Alsace at this time of year will be cold, with a chance of rain.
+Climate - The weather in Alsace at this time of year is likely to be pleasant, but there is the chance of the odd shower.
 Our best advice is to come prepared.

 Time - GMT +2 hours (Summer time Apr-Oct); GMT + 1 (Standard time Nov-Mar).